 - One application may be submitted per student per year

 - Students can apply before receiving acceptance to present at a conference

 - Preference will be given to students who are in the early stages of their academic career

-Please note that while priority will be given to those trainees presenting (talks or posters) at these conferences, the purpose of this travel award is to encourage our network trainees to attend these valuable networking and educational events.
+Please note that while priority will be given to those trainees presenting (talks or posters) at these conferences, if you are not presenting at the meeting, provide a sound justification for attending the meeting in your cover letter.
+The goal of these awards is to encourage our Network trainees to attend these valuable networking and educational events.

 How to Apply